Here’s How to Start a Venue Rental Business (2024)

 The list can go on forever, and a common beginner mistake is spending too much too fast.
 For example, it would be awesome to have top-tier audio/visual equipment, but is it really a requirement, right out of the gate?
 It’s best to save extra features like that after you’re in business and making a profit.

-Another example: for catered events, you might like to provide high-quality silverware and plates.
+Another example: For catered events, you might like to provide high-quality silverware and plates.
 But in the beginning, these are expenses you can do without.
 Let the caterers handle it.
 Again, after you’ve got steady income rolling in from regular bookings, you can take a look at your finances and make some strategic purposes to upgrade your offerings.

 Also, check out our event budget template to save time and money!

-There will likely be restrictions on the maximum legal capacity, and you may have to close at a certain time.
-You may also have to keep the noise down after a certain hour.
+There may also be restrictions on the maximum legal capacity.
+And you may have to close at a certain time and keep the noise down after a certain hour.
+Plus, you’ll need the right types of insurance for your business.
+It will vary, but this might include general liability insurance, umbrella insurance, or liquor liability insurance, among others.

 Dig into your city’s regulations for venues of your type, and make sure all of your ducks are in a row before you open your doors.

-This is how to rent your space out for filming!
+Learn all about how to rent your space out for filming!

 Once you’ve got all of the legal and financial nuts and bolts squared away, you get to move on to the fun stuff: actually designing and preparing your venue.

 This can be a construction-heavy process with expensive contractors and lots of demolition, or it can be as simple as adding fresh new paint and changing up the interior décor.
-Either way, have a plan.
+Either way, develop a plan.

-Have a vision, and you can follow through every step of the way.
+Form a vision, and you can follow through every step of the way.
 Peerspace can actually help you out with some inspiration.
 Start by checking out our listings by browsing by event types and looking at venues similar to yours.

 Here are just a few listings for you to peruse:

-As you can see, Peerspace can introduce you to thousands of beautiful photos of some stunning spaces, which should give you plenty of ideas.
+Peerspace can introduce you to thousands of beautiful photos of some stunning spaces, which should give you plenty of ideas.
 Make your venue the kind of place that people can’t wait to plaster all over Instagram and Pinterest, and it will pretty much book itself.

 If you’ve got a space made for gatherings, then read how to rent out your home for a party!

-It’s time to let the world in on your little secret: you are about to launch the best event venue business in your city!
+It’s time to let the world in on your little secret: You’re about to launch the best event venue business in your city!
 It’s time to plan and execute a marketing strategy that will introduce your business to the world.
 But how do you even begin?
 First of all, always base your marketing plan on your venue type and targeted audience to avoid wasting resources.

-First of all, you might also try digital advertising via Facebook or Google ads, which some people have had great success with.
+And you might also try digital advertising via Facebook or Google ads, which some people have had great success with.
 This can get your business in front of your targeted consumers, especially if you’re marketing toward specific demographics.

 It’s also great to create flyers and tape them at local coffee shops and community center bulletin boards.
 Yes, this type of marketing is still effective!
-Plus if you ever plan on having an open mic night and want local musicians and poets to see, a local coffee shop is the way to go.
+Plus, if you ever plan on having an open mic night and want local musicians and poets to see, a local coffee shop is the way to go.

 Your business is dressed for success and you’re just about ready to list it on Peerspace.
 Why not put a few safe miles on your space and host a few small events before hosting a big launch party?
 It’s a great idea to throw a soft opening party or something similar, ideally inviting local journalists and influencers.